clairek09/MIC/Modules/M05-load-balancing-https-traffic-azure/includes/5-design-configure-azure-front-door.md

 What is the difference between Azure Front Door and Azure Application Gateway?
 (x) Front Door is a global service, Application Gateway is a regional service.  {{Correct, Front Door and Application Gateway are layer 7 (HTTP/HTTPS) load balancers, Front Door is a global service whereas Application Gateway is a regional service.}}
 ( ) Front Door is a regional service, Application Gateway is a global service.  {{Incorrect, Front Door and Application Gateway are layer 7 (HTTP/HTTPS) load balancers, Front Door is a global service whereas Application Gateway is a regional service.}}
-( )  Front Door uses health probes to monitor the health of backends, Application Gateway does not.  {{Incorrect, Both Front Door and Application gateweay use health probes to monitor the health of backends.}}
+( )  Front Door uses health probes to monitor the health of backends, Application Gateway does not.  {{Incorrect, Both Front Door and Application gateway use health probes to monitor the health of backends.}}

 ## Multiple Choice